 Kanimozhi, A Raja, Pawan Khera among new members added to INDIA committees

-The Indian National Developmental Inclusive Alliance (INDIA)has announced that seven new members will be added to the different working committees of the opposition bloc
+The Indian National Developmental Inclusive Alliance has announced that seven new members will be added to the different working committees of the opposition bloc

 The Indian National Developmental Inclusive Alliance (INDIA), comprising 26 opposition parties, on Saturday announced that seven new members will be added to the different working committees of the anti-Bharatiya Janata Party (BJP) bloc.
 The alliance had earlier announced a 14-member central coordination committee and a 19-member campaign committee at the conclusion of its two-day meeting in Mumbai.